astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

             └── Login.spec.js              # JavaScript file containing the unit tests for Login.vue
-        ├── Dockerfile                      # Dockerfile to build front-end development image ├── DockerfileExternal              # Dockerfile to build front-end development image through an external repository └── package.json                    # JSON file to store vue config data and npm script aliases ├── docker-compose.yml              # YAML file to build all Docker containers for local development internally └── README.md                       # Markdown file that briefly explains the project and list release dates
+        ├── Dockerfile                      # Dockerfile to build front-end development image ├── DockerfileExternal              # Dockerfile to build front-end development image through an external repository ├── tailwind.config.js              # Configuration file for Tailwind CSS that lays out more in depth information for how we'd like Tailwind to function
+        └── package.json                    # JSON file to store vue config data and npm script aliases ├── docker-compose.yml              # YAML file to build all Docker containers for local development internally └── README.md                       # Markdown file that briefly explains the project and list release dates